StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-ui-configuration/prevent-creating-empty-cases.md

 <!-- md:permission `manageConfig` -->

-This topic provides step-by-step instructions for hiding the empty case option when [creating a case](../../../analyst-corner/cases/create-a-new-case.md#) in TheHive.
+By default, TheHive provides an option to [create a case from scratch](../../../analyst-corner/cases/create-a-new-case.md#create-an-empty-case).

-By default, the empty case option is available.
-Use this procedure to require users to create cases only from templates, archived cases, or the Malware Information Sharing Platform (MISP) to ensure better standardization.
+You can hide this option to require users to create cases only from templates, archived cases, or Malware Information Sharing Platform (MISP) events to ensure better standardization.

 <h2>Procedure</h2>